Try creating a Kubernetes cluster using GCP's GKE

 gcloud compute regions list

-This time, we will use the following example to configure the settings.
+This time, we will use the following as an example to set it up

 [Project name]